 However, there are a number of situations in which direct costing should not be used, and in which it will lead to incorrect behavior.
 Its single largest problem is that it completely ignores all indirect costs, which make up the bulk of all costs incurred by today’s companies.
 This is a real problem when dealing with long-term costing and pricing decisions, since direct costing will likely yield results that do not achieve long-term profitability.
 For example, a direct costing system may calculate a minimum product price of $10.00 for a widget that is indeed higher than all direct costs, but which is lower than the additional overhead costs that are associated with the product line.
 If the company uses the $10.00 price for well into the future, then the company will experience losses because overhead costs are not being covered by the price.

-Using just direct costs to derive the value of inventory is not allowed under generally accepted accounting principles and international financial reporting standards, on the grounds that it does not provide a comprehensive view of all of the costs that are incurred to create a product.
+Using just direct costs to derive the value of inventory is not allowed under generally accepted accounting principles and international financial reporting standards, on the grounds that it does not provide a comprehensive view of every cost being incurred to create a product.

 Direct Cost Examples